pb111/Data-Preprocessing-Project-Imbalanced-Classes-Problem/README.md

 ## Table of Contents

-I have divided this project into various sections which are listed below:-
+I have divided this project into various sections which are listed in the table of contents below:-

 1. Introduction to imbalanced classes problem